-Form 5695 is the IRS form for claiming residential energy credits.
-If you installed a qualifying heat pump by December 31, 2025, this form gets you up to $2,000 back on your taxes.
+Form 5695 is how you claim residential energy credits on your federal tax return.
+If you installed a qualifying heat pump, water heater, AC, windows, or other equipment by December 31, 2025, this is the form you need.

 Credit Expired December 31, 2025